U.S. Coast Guard says 'presumed human remains' found in Titan wreckage

 -

-1 arrested, 3 taken to hospital after stabbing at University of Waterloo
+'It's a big shock': Officials speak on UW stabbing attack that injured one professor, two students

-Waterloo regional police say one person has been arrested and three people have been transported to hospital after being stabbed inside Hagey Hall at the University of Waterloo.
+Waterloo regional police said one person has been arrested and three people have been taken to hospital after a stabbing attack inside Hagey Hall at the University of Waterloo.

 -